[?] Subscribe To This Site

 It's so easy -- lower it into the frame with the door facing toward you.
 While the top of the cage is still 1-2 inches above the frame, slide the 40-inch-long aluminum conduit pipes through the top of the cage wire, about 3 inches from either end, from front to back.
 Let the cage drop into position, resting on the conduit pipes, which are resting on the frame.
 Simple.

-Tie the cage to the frame with just one length of 17 gauge steel wire.
+Tie the cage to the frame with a length of 17 gauge steel wire.

 Remove the cage the same way: